Academic Honesty Policy

 - Two students in two different sections or classes sharing research for a paper or in-class presentation (without specific permission to do so).

-Level - Two Violations (includes subsequent Level - One Violations)
+Level - Two Violations (includes any subsequent Level - One Violation)

 - Subsequent confirmed violations of items listed above.

-- Submitting an assignment, completed for one class, in any other class without explicit permission from the faculty/library staff.
+- Submitting an assignment, completed for one class, in any other class without explicit permission from the faculty.

-- Plagiarizing, either in written format or orally, the work of others, including unacknowledged information from the internet or other electronic databases.
+- Blatantly plagiarizing, either in written format or orally, the work of others, including unacknowledged information from the internet or other electronic databases.

 - Requiring the assignment to be redone on a different topic, or